top of page

 Cybersecurity courses will help you better understand the current cybersecurity issues.
 You will have a game action or action plan to take the necessary steps to prevent and defend during a cyber attack.

-Taking up foundational cybersecurity courses such as Microsoft Security, Compliance, And Identity Fundamentals, CompTIA Security+ and CertNexus CBS: CyberSAFE.
+Taking up foundational cybersecurity courses such as Microsoft Security, Compliance, And Identity Fundamentals, CompTIA Security+, and CertNexus CBS: CyberSAFE.
 If you already have the basics and want to prove your ability, the intermediate courses include Microsoft Azure Security Technologies, CompTIA CySA+, and CertNexus CFR: CyberSec First Responder.

 The certification can also be your testament to what you are capable of.
 This will be useful when companies are shortlisting applicants for their cybersecurity roles.